CalculusBeginner

 1 The Intuition Behind Limits

-Imagine walking toward a wall.
-You get closer and closer — halving the distance each step.
+Here is a weird but useful thought experiment.
+Imagine walking toward a wall, halving the distance with every step.
+You get closer and closer but in this version of reality you never actually touch it.
+A limit captures exactly that idea: what value are you approaching, even if you never arrive? , halving the distance each step.
 You approach the wall, but in this thought experiment you never actually touch it.
 A limit describes that approach: what value are you getting closer to, regardless of whether you arrive?

 The Key Distinction